Bolt On Up-Grades for your 300ZXTT (90+),

 cause severe detonation.
 The scenario is common.
 The driver decides to

 crank the boost up "just a little more" and kaboom!
-Believe me, you don't
+Believe me,

 want to blow your ZXTT engine.
 A broken piston will scratch cylinder walls